leodeslf/leaf/summs/ux/ux-foundations-ixd/a_model_of_psychology_and_ixd.md

 ### Craft

-**Design** from an abducting reasoning, critical thinking, and problem-solving.
+**Design** from an abductive reasoning, critical thinking, and problem-solving.

 **Prototype**, evaluate if our design decisions are working, and identify alternatives if not.